Undergraduate Studies

-The Department of Music offers two undergraduate degrees in music: a Bachelor of Arts in Music and a Bachelor of Music.
-Both degrees offer a training in performance, theoretical studies, and pedagogical learning to help propel students into a variety of exciting career paths.
+The Department of Music offers three undergraduate degrees in music: a Bachelor of Music, Bachelor of Music Education, and a Bachelor of Arts in Music.
+All degrees offer training in performance, theoretical studies, and pedagogical learning to help propel students into a variety of exciting career paths.
 Our undergraduate alumni enjoy rewarding careers as educators, performers, and creatives in the world of music, with many going on to prestigious graduate programs around the world.

 Bachelor of Arts in Music